KamikidFu/algorithms-and-data-structure/readme.md

 * `document.getElementById()`
 #### Implementation
 ##### Base Case
-It is important to have a base case in recursion otherwise the programme will keep running until out of memory.
+It is important to have a base case in recursion otherwise the programme will keep running until stack overflow.
 The base case is a condition indicating it should stop at this point.
 ##### Recursive input
 The input should be changed each time for next recursion.